Clinical UM Guideline

 NOTE: Please see the following related documents for additional information:

-Note: The following services may be included in the assessment of the individuals with suspected ASDs and Rett syndrome:
+Note: The following services may be included in the testing of the individuals with suspected ASDs and Rett syndrome:

 Not Medically Necessary:

-The following tests/tools are considered not medically necessary for the assessment of Autism Spectrum Disorder and Rett syndrome:
+The following tests/tools are considered not medically necessary for the testing of Autism Spectrum Disorder and Rett syndrome:

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.